 This concept is extended, known as Non-Destructive Evaluation (NDE) when combined with an assessment of the significance of any defects found.
 However, they are both terms often used interchangeably.
 Some testing methods must be conducted in a laboratory setting, and others may be adapted for use in the field.
 Several commonly employed NDT techniques and their characteristics are described below.

 Liquid Penetrant Testing

-Liquid penetrant inspection (LPI), also called dye penetrant inspection (DP), is a widely applied NDT method, which is used to check surface-breaking defects in all non-porous materials (metals, plastics, or ceramics).
+Liquid penetrant inspection (LPI), also called dye penetrant inspection (DP), is a widely applied NDT method that is used to check surface-breaking defects in all non-porous materials (metals, plastics, or ceramics).
 It is probably one of the most widely used NDT techniques.
 Test and pre-cleaned objects are coated with visible or fluorescent dye solution.
-Following a given time, ranging from 5 to 30 minutes depending on the material inspected, excess penetrant is removed from the surface, and a developer in liquid or powder form is applied.
-The developer acts as blotter, drawing trapped penetrant out of imperfections open to the surface.
+After 5 to 30 minutes, depending on the material inspected, excess penetrant is removed from the surface, and a developer in liquid or powder form is applied.
+The developer acts as a blotter, drawing trapped penetrant out of imperfections open to the surface.
 This developer absorbs penetrant drawn from discontinuities and reveals a vivid color contrast between the penetrant and developer (usually red on white).
-With fluorescent dyes, ultraviolet light is used to make the bleedout fluoresce brightly, thus allowing imperfections to be readily seen.
+With fluorescent dyes, ultraviolet light makes the bleed-out fluoresce brightly, thus allowing imperfections to be readily seen.

-LPI is used to detect casting, forging and welding surface defects such as hairline cracks, surface porosity, leaks in new products, and fatigue cracks on in-service components.
+LPI detects casting, forging, and welding surface defects such as hairline cracks, surface porosity, leaks in new products, and fatigue cracks on in-service components.